 Passengers could experience lifelong injuries because of cruise ship injuries, including injuries to the limbs, the spine, the brain, and even to one’s emotional wellbeing.
 In the event that you are injured on a cruise, it is critical to contact an attorney who handles such cases.
 Maritime law and international law are complex, so trying to handle your case on your own can be disastrous.
 At Louis A. Vucci P.A., we have dedicated our entire practice to cruise ship law, so call us today at (786) 375-0344 to talk to an experienced attorney about your injuries.

 Passengers who travel on cruise ships encounter many potential hazards.
 Some of them are as follows:

-- Onboard Fires — Though no one wants to think that fires can occur on their cruise vacation, unfortunately, they can and do.
+Onboard Fires — Though no one wants to think that fires can occur on their cruise vacation, unfortunately, they can and have.
 Burns, trampling, falls, and other serious problems could face passengers who experience a cruise ship fire.

 These and other accidents can cause a variety of injuries, including:

 Cuts, lacerations, burns, and contusions